NuGet/NuGetGallery/README.md

 You will find instructions on how to deploy the Gallery to Azure [here](https://github.com/NuGet/NuGetGallery/blob/master/docs/Deploying/README.md).

 ### Deploy locally
-After you succeed in running the NuGet Gallery, you can create a publish to deploy locally(such as your windows computer).
+After you succeed in running the NuGet Gallery, you can create a Publish configuration to deploy locally (such as your local Windows computer).

 The steps are:
 1. Select the `NuGetGallery` project in Solution Explore of Visual Studio.
 2. Right click the project, and then click `Publish` in the pop-up menu.
-Create a publish and make sure the Target is `Folder`
+Create a Publish configuration and make sure the Target is set to `Folder`.
 3. Copy the contents of the `Target Location` to any folder you want.
-Assume the folder is `C:\GreenSoftware\NuGetGallery`.
+For the following example, assume the folder is `C:\ContosoSoftware\NuGetGallery`.
-4. Run the command below to run it.(The parameter `/path` of iisexpress only supports absolute path on Windows)
+4. Execute the command below to start the web app (note that the parameter `/path` of iisexpress.exe only supports absolute paths on Windows).
     ```cmd
-    "C:\Program Files\IIS Express\iisexpress.exe" /path:C:\GreenSoftware\NuGetGallery
+    "C:\Program Files\IIS Express\iisexpress.exe" /path:C:\ContosoSoftware\NuGetGallery
     ```

-Now you can access the local website with browsers.
-The url is `https://localhost`
+Now you can access the local website with a web browser.
+The URL is `https://localhost`.

 After you deploy it, you don't need using Visual Studio to run it anymore.